 Small cohorts ensure a personalised and supportive learning experience with the opportunity to also mix with students on other Masters programmes for some modules.

 What you will learn

-This course explores how psychology can be applied to a range of exciting and topical real-world issues.
-Part One of the MSc consists of taught modules, leading then to the Part Two independent research project for the Applied Psychology Dissertation, where students will engage in an in-depth research project with supervision from an academic staff member with expertise in that area.
+This course explores how psychology can be applied to a range of exciting and topical real-world issues, with specific course content reflecting current cutting edge issues.
+Part One of the MSc consists of taught modules, leading then to the Part Two independent research project for the Applied Research Dissertation, where students will engage in an in-depth research project with supervision from an academic staff member with expertise in that area.

 The programme is focused on developing a range of research and professional skills which can be applied to a broad range of specialisms within and beyond Psychology.
 You will be challenged to become critical thinkers, developing the skillset and knowledge to be able to understand how to influence policy, work with community groups, and engage with individuals.
 A strong focus is on the development of a range of interpersonal and communication skills to enable you to confidently engage with professionals, colleagues and the general population in areas relating to the application of psychology to everyday life.
 You will be supported through the programme by a structured Personal Development Planning and mentoring process.

-Ethical and professional challenges in Psychology: This module will challenge you to develop a critical understanding of a range of ethical debates and controversies when applying psychology in real-world settings.
+This module will challenge you to develop a critical understanding of a range of moral, ethical and professional challenges when applying psychology in real-world settings.

 Full-time students study 60-credits worth of modules per term during afternoon/evening classes across two evenings a week with modules running in parallel with each other.